Reasons Behind the Feeling of Taste of Blood in the Mouth but No Blood

 Causes of metallic taste of blood in the mouth

-If you think that my Paris episode is nothing, you may be right but wait till you taste your own blood in your mouth.
-The taste of human blood is far worse and more metallic.
+Have you ever experienced the taste of blood in your mouth whereas there is actually no blood in your mouth?
+Well, the taste of human blood is quite unpleasant and an uncomfortable experience as well.
 Today, I’ll discuss why we sometimes feel the taste of blood in our mouth even when there’s no blood.
 I’ll also explore possible remedies for the condition.
 To start us off, let’s examine what human blood is and why it tastes the way it does in the mouth.

 What is blood?